Gwydir Forest Park - Dolwyddelan, near Betws-y-coed

 Take in a great view of the head of the valley and across to Moel Siabod.

-The trail climbs gradually through the village and up a forest road with the Cwm opening up before you.
+The trail climbs gradually through the village and up a forest road with the valley opening up before you.

 At the bridge admire the views of the rugged Carreg Alltrem, popular with climbers.